Gabrielle Barnby, author and creative practitioner, Orkney.

 ACROSS THE SILENT SEA – by Gabrielle Barnby

-New Spring/Summer release with Sparsile books
+New Summer release with Sparsile books

-I have some new poetry in Pushing Out The Boat, Issue 17.
+New poetry in Pushing Out The Boat, Issue 17.

 UNESCO RILA Spring School 2023: The Arts of Integrating - CULTURE CEILIDH, Gabrielle Barnby